rancher/rancher-docs/docs/faq/general-faq.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/faq/general-faq"/>
 </head>

+This FAQ is a work in progress designed to answer the questions most frequently asked about Rancher v2.x.

+See the [Technical FAQ](technical-items.md) for frequently asked technical questions.

 ## Does Rancher v2.x support Docker Swarm and Mesos as environment types?

 Swarm and Mesos are no longer selectable options when you create a new environment in Rancher v2.x.
 However, both Swarm and Mesos will continue to be available as Catalog applications you can deploy.
 It was a tough decision to make but, in the end, it came down to adoption.
 For example, out of more than 15,000 clusters, only about 200 were running Swarm.